Using Traffic Shifting on Istio to make Blue/Green Deployments on Kubernetes

 weight: 80

-And finally we can fully shift to green.
+And finally, once we’re confident, we can shift all the way to green.

 - route: